Managing Oral Secretions

 How to Do Oral Suctioning

 Suctioning at home is not a common practice.
-However, periodically, patients are sent home with suction equipment after getting a new trach or if they have a lot of secretions to manage, and their diaphragms are weak.
-There are also some medical conditions where excess phlegm production is constant, and keeping the amount under control is a challenge.
-Suctioning is
+However, periodically, patients are sent home with suction equipment after getting a new trach or having many secretions to manage, and their diaphragms are weak.
+There are also some medical conditions where excess phlegm production is constant, and keeping the amount under control is challenging.
+In those cases, suctioning is

 • Of, relating to, or constituting the essence